finbarkizito/Finbar-Kizito/README.md

 <!---
-This repository is a special GitHub profile repository that is pinned The README.md file appears directly on the profile page.
+This repository is a special GitHub profile repository that is pinned The README.md file appears directly on the profile page and is public.
 , read my work on [Medium](https://medium.com/@emmanuelkizito8),
 --->